Pete Carril, old-school Princeton coaching maestro, dies - WHIZ News

 On the court, Carril was demanding.
 He worked his players hard and sought perfection.
 It would not be unusual for him to sit on the bench with a 20-point lead and a pained look creasing his face following a bad pass, a turnover or missed layup.
 It was the craft, the process that mattered, never mind the score.

-If asked about it, he would recall what his father had told him growing up in Bethlehem, one of the country’s steel capitals.
+If asked, he would recall what his father had told him growing up in Bethlehem, one of the country’s steel capitals.

 “When you lower your standards, they can turn around and attack you,” Carril said often.